openebs-archive/openebs-docs/docs/architecture.md

 ### Jiva

 Jiva storage engine is developed with Rancher's LongHorn and gotgt as the base.
 Jiva engine is written in GO language and runs in the user space.
 LongHorn controller synchronously replicates the incoming IO to the LongHorn replicas.
-The replica considers a Linux sparse file as the foundation for building the storage features such as thin provisioning, snapshotting, rebuilding etc. More details on Jiva architecture are written [here](/docs/next/jiva.html).
+The replica considers a Linux sparse file as the foundation for building the storage features such as thin provisioning, snapshots, rebuilding etc. More details on Jiva architecture are written [here](/docs/next/jiva.html).

 ### cStor